 - Dimensions of butt welded fittings must be in accordance with ASME B16.9.

-- Vendor shall provide calculations as per ASME B31.3 for the fittings not covered under the above mentioned standards.
+- The vendor shall provide calculations as per ASME B31.3 for the fittings not covered under the above-mentioned standards.

 - Union dimensions shall be in accordance with BS 3799.

 - All screwed fittings shall be threaded NPT in accordance with ASME B1.20.1.